-Applicants may request up to a flat 7 percent of the total 2021 CDBG grant funding requested per Activity for General Administration (GA).
+Applicants may request up to a flat 7 percent of the total 2022 CDBG grant funding requested per Activity for General Administration (GA).
 GA costs may include, but are not limited to, the following categories:

-- Salaries, wages, and related costs of the Grantee's staff engaged in activities associated with the general administration of the CDBG program, including general management, general legal services, accounting, and auditing - Travel costs incurred in carrying out the general management of the program - Administrative services performed under third-party contracts, including contracts for such services as general legal services, accounting services, and audit services - Other costs for goods and services related to the general management of the program, including rental and maintenance of office space, insurance, utilities, office supplies, and rental or purchase of office equipment - Costs incurred in providing information and resources to individuals, families, and households in the LMI group, and to citizen organizations participating in the planning, implementation, or assessment of the Grantee's program - Administrative funding can also be used for fair housing activities in compliance with the requirements of state CDBG Guidelines §103.
-If a cost cannot be associated with one of the above listed groups and cannot be associated with direct project costs, the Department will, upon the Grantee's request, decide whether it is an administrative cost, an Activity Delivery cost, or an ineligible cost according to 24 CFR §§ 570.489 and 570.482. - GA NEPA.
+- Salaries, wages, and related costs of the Grantee's staff engaged in activities associated with the general administration of the CDBG program, including general management, general legal services, accounting, and auditing - Travel costs incurred in carrying out the general management of the program - Administrative services performed under third-party contracts, including contracts for such services as general legal services, accounting services, and ad services

+- Costs for goods and services related to the general management of the program, including rental and maintenance of office space, insurance utilities, office supplies, and rental or purchase of office equipment - Costs incurred in providing information and resources to individuals, families, and households in the LMI group, and to citizen organizations participating in the planning, implementation, or assessment of the Grantee's program - Administrative funding can also be used for fair housing activities in compliance with the requirements of state CDBG Guidelines §103.
+If a cost cannot be associated with one of the above listed groups and cannot be associated with direct project costs, the Department will, upon the Grantee's request, decide whether it is an administrative cost, an Activity Delivery cost, or an ineligible cost according to 24 CFR §§570.489 and 570.482 - Completion of the NEPA Environmental Review Record for General Administration Activities (GA NEPA)